Hypa Hypa

-"Hypa Hypa" is a song by German metal and trancecore band Electric Callboy (formerly Eskimo Callboy).
+"Hypa Hypa" is a song by German Electronicore band Electric Callboy (formerly Eskimo Callboy).
 The track is the first single from their second EP MMXX.
 The track gained notoriety in 2021 through its various reissues that the band released in collaboration with other musicians.
 The song reached number 77 on the German charts.

 Genesis and artwork

 The song was written by the band members Daniel Haniß, Kevin Ratajczak, Nico Sallach and Pascal Schillo.
 Recording and production resulted from the collaboration between Haniß, Ratajczak and Schillo.
 Haniß was also responsible for mixing the piece himself.
 The mastering was done by Pitchback Studio, under the direction of the owner Aljoscha Seig.

 A screenshot from the accompanying music video can be seen on the front cover of the single.
 It shows the band in a 1980s style, in front of a convertible, four palm trees and a bright neon pink sun.
 The artist and song information consists of the inscription: 'Eskimo Callboy starring in Hypa Hypa'.
 The information is centred at the top of the cover image.
 Matthias Lowesnstein from Season Zero was responsible for the artwork.
 The concept came from the band itself.
 The cover image was first presented on 4 June 2020.